 The Emergence of Fine Chocolate & Cacao

-Commodity-grade chocolate dominates the global market today, yet fine chocolate and cacao is also emerging.
-A dedicated market segment is paying premium prices for high-quality chocolate that’s in theory more ethically produced.
+Commodity-grade chocolate dominates today’s global market, yet fine chocolate and cacao is beginning to emerge.
+A dedicated market segment is willing to pay premium prices for high-quality chocolate that’s, in theory, more ethically produced.
 These consumers expect to taste the differences in origin, variety, and processing methods.
 They care about phrases such as “bean to bar”.

 The Fine Cacao and Chocolate Institute, founded in 2015, is drawing inspiration from the specialty coffee industry in creating chocolate and cacao standards.
-From tasting sheets and certifications to the debate over what “fine cacao” means, the industry is taking steps towards a more regulated industry that prioritises sustainable quality.
+From tasting sheets and certifications to the debate over what fine cacao is, the industry is taking steps towards a more regulated industry that prioritises sustainable quality.

-Chocolate consumption has changed a lot over the past few millennia – and no doubt will continue to change in the future.
+Chocolate consumption has evolved a lot over the past few millennia – and no doubt will continue to change in the future.

 Perfect Daily Grind